Who the Heck is Brian Passman

-I was ordained in Middlesbrough’s St Mary’s Cathedral on June 11th 1960.
+I was ordained in Middlesbrough Catholic Cathedral on June 11th 1960

 I enjoyed my work.
 It brought me into contact with some wonderful people.
 I was astonished at the generosity of spirit which so many people showed, streets ahead of us in the seminary.

-Two of my particular heroes were the local Anglican Vicar, Rev Derek Hall and the agnostic senior consultant, Dr Jack Blackburn, at the mental hospital where I was chaplain.
-Their open mindedness and service to their congregation/patients was an inspiration to me.
+Two of my particular heroes were the local Anglican Vicar, Rev Derek Hall and the agnostic senior consultant at the mental hospital where I was chaplain, Dr Jack Blackburn.
+Their open-mindedness and service to their congregation/patients was an inspiration to me.
 I envied the support they received from their wives.

 I had always been uncomfortable with the expression, the vocation of celibacy.
-Vocation of priesthood yes I understood that and embraced it but celibacy was a rule and you can’t create a vocation by imposing a rule, can you?
+The vocation of priesthood yes I understood that and embraced it but celibacy was a rule and you can’t create a vocation by imposing a rule, can you?

-If a rule can’t create a vocation, could that mean that some Catholic priests might be living a celibate life without a vocation to it.
-And if they were would that explain the life of self centeredness which I seemed to observe in some?
+If a rule can’t create a vocation, could that mean that some Catholic priests might be living a celibate life without a vocation to it?
+And if they were would that explain the life of comfortable, self-centred bachelorhood which I observed in some?

 As one elderly priest put it to me, “We never chose celibacy, Brian.
 We chose the priesthood and celibacy was the rule we had to accept to get what we wanted, the priesthood.”

 But there was more.
 Christians regard God as the ultimate origin of everything including evolution, the Ultimate Designer as Thomas Aquinas described in one of his nine ways leading to a belief in God.
-That would mean that humans are as God meant them to be wouldn’t it?
+That would mean that humans are as God meant them to be.

 So God wanted a split human race, males and females.
-To males he gave penises, to females vaginas and to both sexual desires.
-And just in case we could be so stupid as not to realize His intention He gave an instruction, ‘Go forth and multiply and fill the earth.’
+To males, he gave penises, to females vaginas and both sexual desires.
+And just in case we could be so stupid as not to realise his intention he gave an instruction, ‘Go forth and multiply and fill the earth.’

 When a group of humans declare that they have found a higher way of worshipping and serving God than that designed and commanded by God Himself, wouldn’t that be blasphemy, creatures telling God they know better?

-It seemed obvious to me that there were a lot of things which needed discussing.
+It seemed obvious that there were a lot of things which needed discussing.
 The sixties were a time of open discussions in the Catholic Church.
-Pope John XXlll had summoned a council of all the three thousand Catholic bishops of the world.
+Pope John 23rd had summoned a council of all the three thousand Catholic bishops of the world.

-They debated and deliberated over several years and produced a series of documents designed to create a more open and collegiate church.
+They debated and deliberated over five years and produced a series of documents designed to create a more open and collegiate church.

 Imagine my astonishment when he invited me to be the editor and promised his help.
 It took two years to complete the task.
-As I handed over my final typescript to John, on the eve of my departure to work as a priest in South America, I felt a sense of satisfaction that I had done what I could to promote a healthy discussion of topics which needed an airing.
+As I handed over my final typescript to John I felt a sense of satisfaction that I had done what I could to promote a healthy discussion of topics which needed an airing.
 How naïve I was.

 The first that the public knew of the book’s existence was Cardinal Heenan’s review in which he condemned the book in intemperate and at times inaccurate language and ordered that it must not be sold in Catholic bookshops.

-The day after the Cardinal’s review appeared the Vicar general of the Middlesbrough diocese visited the Catholic bookshop next to his Cathedral and warned the owner that he would stop buying all his books in her shop if he heard that she had sold one copy of my book.
+The day after the Cardinal’s review appeared the Vicar general of the Middlesbrough diocese visited the Catholic bookshop next to his Cathedral and warned the owner that he would buy all his books in Smith’s if he heard that she had sold one copy of my book.
 “He often buys five books at once,” she told me.

-So much for open discussion!
-Where I had failed Pope Paul Vl was about to launch a tsunami of discussion on the world.
+So much for an open discussion!
+Where I had failed Pope Paul 6th was about to launch a tsunami of discussion on the world.
 He banned the use of the contraceptive pill as a means of birth control for Catholics.
 What did that have to do with me?
-I had returned briefly to spend a week in Fleet Street being interviewed about The Experience of Priesthood.
+I had spent a week in Fleet Street being interviewed about my book, The Experience of Priesthood.

-A meeting of journalists took place in London, the topic: Does anybody know a priest who will give an interview?
-They had all gone to earth.
+A meeting of journalists took place in London, the topic: Does anybody know a priest who will give an interview.
 One journalist said, “I interviewed a priest recently about a book he had published.
 I never had such direct answers to questions.
 His name is Passman.
-If anybody knew where…” A young lady picked up her bag, left quietly and caught the next train to York.
+If anybody knows… A young lady picked up her bag, left quietly and caught the next train to York.

 The incessant ringing of the doorbell pitched me out of my slumbers.
 It would go away.
 But it didn’t.
 Could it be an emergency?
+The family had gone to work and school.
+I was alone in the house.
 I grabbed a dressing gown, tumbled down the stairs, opened the door and blinked into the blinding sunlight which framed a young lady.
 Yes?